Dark Tourism in Cambodia: Exploitation and Cultural Insensitivity

 While we may never know why humans are drawn to devastation, experts and psychologists speculate about what dark tourists’ intentions are and criticize why the market for it exists: what purpose is it serving as a form of travel?

-Optimists believe that tourists partake in the dark attractions in Cambodia to educate themselves on the gruesome Cambodian genocide.
+Optimists believe that tourists partake in the dark history of Cambodia to educate themselves on the gruesome Cambodian genocide.
 Skeptics find dark tourism a way to fetishize trauma and tragedy.
 They make the argument that there is nothing educational about shooting an automatic weapon in a field only all too recently riddled by bullets, blood, and bodies.

 Professor Lennon from Glasgow Caledonian University London helped coin the term “dark tourism” and has spent his career understanding the motivations for visits to haunted places.
 He believes that dark tourists are “motivated by a desire for actual or symbolic encounters with death.”

-That could explain why tourists pay hundreds of dollars to shoot cows and pigs with the same guns that were once used to kill people under the Communist regime of Cambodia better than just that they simply have a twisted curiosity.
-Perhaps, the human psyche’s preoccupation with death is what motivates people to partake in dark tourist activities like killing live animals, but a fixation on the impermanence of life doesn’t justify insensitive actions.
+That could explain why tourists pay hundreds of dollars for Cambodia tourism to shoot cows and pigs with the same guns that were once used to kill people under the Communist regime of Cambodia better than just that they simply have a twisted curiosity.
+Perhaps, the human psyche’s preoccupation with death is what motivates people to partake in dark Cambodia tourism activities like killing live animals, but a fixation on the impermanence of life doesn’t justify insensitive actions.

 Tourists Behaving Badly